How To Frame Charcoal Drawings

 A T hinge is two pieces of tape, one going vertically on the crease between the page and the backing and another crossing the backing horizontally where the top of the paper meets the board.
 It is called this because it looks like a T when finished.

-A V hinge is when a V is made at every corner, on the piece itself, to keep the artwork attached to the back board.
+A V hinge is when a V is made at every corner, of the piece itself, to keep the artwork attached to the backboard.
 This may look better, but it isn’t as sturdy as a T hinge, so it isn’t recommended for beginners as the probability of making a mistake is high.

 Want to know where to find the best coloring supplies for adults?